apollographql/apollo/studio-docs/source/github-integration.md

 ## Run validation on each commit

-Next, make sure your CI has a step to run the schema validation command.
-This is accomplished by adding the `apollo schema:check` command directly as a step in your CI.
+Next, make sure your CI has a step to run the schema check command.
+This is accomplished by adding the `apollo service:check` command directly as a step in your CI.
 For CircleCI it could look something like this:

 ```yaml{13,29,33-36}
 version: 2